DavidCMejia/GradeTrackingSystem/README.md

 4. Create a grade for the student
 5. Create a Schedule

-Note: If you want admin access, select Professor Role then click access and user "admin" as a user and password.
+Note: If you want admin access, select Professor Role then click access and type "admin" as a user and password.